etournity/threat-model/README.md

 # Threats

 Below, you can find an overview of the different threats we have identified and mitigated.
-This list is generated from the output of threatdragon by a small custom script (`generate-report.js`)
+This list is generated from the output of threatdragon using a small custom script @explodingcamera has created (`generate-report.js`)

 ## Browser (External Actor)